Bug report #21962

 While I understand it can seem handy, why QGIS should make transparent the pixels with value 0,0,0 (the raster is RGB)?
 You can easily create a copy where 0,0,0 is nodata, and in this case QGIS (any GIS) will make those pixels "invisible".

-#2 Updated by Roland Spielhofer almost 5 years ago
+#2 Updated by Roland Spielhofer over 5 years ago

 The black rectangles are not inherent in the data (raster).
 They come from the roatation caused by the world file (that rotation is done by QGis).
 I would say the comparison on the screenshot shows the problem quite clear.